kbarbary/sep/docs/index.rst

 - spatially variable background and noise estimation
 - source extraction, with on-the-fly convolution and source deblending
 - circular and elliptical aperture photometry
-- extremely fast: implemented in C with Python bindings via Cython
+- fast: implemented in C with Python bindings via Cython

 **Additional features not in Source Extractor:**

+- Optimized matched filter for variable noise in source extraction
 - circular annulus and elliptical annulus apertures
 - Local background subtraction in shape consistent with aperture
 - exact pixel overlap mode in all aperture photometry functions